MindCloud-Team/ERC25_navigation/README.md

 ```
 > **Note**: Only include sections that are relevant.
 If a function doesn't have ROS parameters, publishers, etc., those sections can be omitted.
 At a minimum, the docstring must include a brief summary.

+> **Note**: Only include sections that are relevant.
+If a function doesn't have ROS parameters, publishers, etc., those sections can be omitted.
+At a minimum, the docstring must include a brief summary.

 ## Example ROS2 Node with Complete Documentation

 ```python